Instructions for Electronic Course Change Form

 Must be UPLOADED!

-Syllabus/Assessment Information- Required for a new course, change to the level of a course, or substantial changes to the learning outcomes.
+A syllabus is required for a new course, change to the level of a course, or substantial changes to the learning outcomes.

 Important: please spell out learning goals and learning outcomes clearly in the syllabus.
 Learning Goals are a list of what students should know, understand, or be able to do at the end of the course, including essential information and knowledge or skills that are relevant to the subject area.
 Learning Outcomes are measures of performance or behavior that will indicate, to the teacher and the students, that students understand the material, and what criteria differentiates among different levels of understanding.